numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

-the producers provide the contestants with a fix set of ingredients [(often rather unconventional ones at that)](https://www.mashed.com/1244321/most-bizarre-mystery-basket-ingredients-ever-seen-chopped/) and a general category of food (e.g. appetizer, entree, or dessert) that the contestants then have to use in a recipe that the cook for a panel of judges.
+the producers provide the contestants with a fix set of ingredients [(often rather unconventional ones at that)](https://www.mashed.com/1244321/most-bizarre-mystery-basket-ingredients-ever-seen-chopped/) and a general category of food (e.g. appetizer, entree, or dessert) that the contestants then have to use in a recipe that they prepare for a panel of judges.

 RLinearAlgebra.jl gives you as the user the fun job of deciding which ingredients (techniques) you want to use to solve your linear system, compress your matrix/vector, or form an approximation of your matrix.
-Then once you specified that information you can start the clock by calling `rsolve` or `rapproximate`, with information about your matrix/linear system and watch RLinearAlgebra.jl do the rest.
-Specifically, it will behind the scenes call all the  `complete_[technique]` functions that will generate recipes data structures that have all the necessary preparations (preallocations) for handling your proposed task.
+Then, once you specify that information, you can start the clock by calling `rsolve` or `rapproximate`, with information about your matrix/linear system and watch RLinearAlgebra.jl do the rest.
+Behind the scenes it calls all the  `complete_[technique]` functions that will generate recipe data structures that have all the necessary preparations (preallocations) for handling your proposed task.
 Then once the preparations are done, RLinearAlgebra resolves your problem according to its designed recipes.